g76r/libp6core/util/percent_evaluation.md

-Variables can be the strings key-values holded by the ParamSet itself or by one of its parents or provided through a more general ParamsProvider evaluation context which can hold any QVariant value which will be converted to strings when needed (and can stay typed during functions evaluation, see %=rpn below).
+Variables can be the strings key-values holded by the ParamSet itself or by one of its parents or provided through a more general ParamsProvider evaluation context which can hold any TypedValue value which will be converted to strings when needed (and can stay typed during functions evaluation, see %=rpn below).

 Detailed % syntax examples